zukunft/zukunft.com/docs/llm/pending.md

 ### formula link

 the formula link add and edit views show a description field, but the formula_link table has no description column; either add the description column to the formula_link table or remove the description field from both forms

-the label of the component link order number and of the view relation start position is the same msg_id FORM_FIELD_COMPONENT_LINK, so both fields are labelled 'Component link' instead of naming the field; give each its own msg_id with en/de translations

 the term_view (view link) has no priority or order column, so form_field_view_link_priority submits url_var::VIEW_TERM_LINK_PRIO with the fallback text 'prio missing' and no mapper reads it; this is the open decision of the 'view link' section above (add the column or remove the form field)